Genocide in Twentieth-Century History: The Power and the Problems of an Interpretive, Ethical-Political, and Legal Concept

 “We’re pleased that the conference succeeded in establishing the importance of analyzing the strengths and weaknesses of the genocide concept and that the published proceedings will constitute a valuable work,” said Professor Graziosi.

 The academic conference also included two evening lectures open to the public.
 The first, given by Professor Naimark, considered the question “Is There a World History of Genocide?”
 Professor Naimark is the author of such works as Stalin’s Genocides (2010), which includes a chapter on the Holodomor, and Genocide: A World History (2017), and is presently finishing a book project, “Stalin and Europe: The Struggle for Sovereignty, 1944–1949.”
-The second evening lecture was also the 21st Toronto Annual Ukrainian Famine Lecture, delivered by Liudmyla Hrynevych (HREC in Ukraine), as described below.
+The second evening lecture was also the 21st Toronto Annual Ukrainian Famine Lecture, delivered by Liudmyla Hrynevych (HREC in Ukraine).